Nevada Laws and Incentives

 Heavy-Duty Vehicle Emissions Reduction Grants

-The Nevada Division of Environmental Protection (NDEP) administers Nevada's portion of the Volkswagen Environmental Mitigation Trust through the Nevada Diesel Emission Fund.
-The fund assists publicly- and privately-owned fleets with the replacement or repower of model year 2009 or older medium- and heavy-duty diesel powered vehicles.
-Funding amounts vary based on vehicle type, applicant type (e.g., government or non-government), and the replacing or repowering fuel.
-For more information, including application guidelines, see the NDEP Nevada Diesel Emission Mitigation Fund website.
+The Nevada Division of Environmental Protection (NDEP) administers Nevada’s portion of the Volkswagen (VW) Environmental Mitigation Trust through the Nevada Diesel Emission Mitigation Fund.
+The fund assists publicly- and privately-owned fleets with the replacement or repower of model year 2009 or older medium- and heavy-duty diesel-powered vehicles.
+Funding amounts vary based on vehicle, applicant, and fuel type.
+For more information, including application periods and guidelines, see the NDEP VW Settlement Funds website.

 Alternative Fuel Vehicle (AFV) and Hybrid Electric Vehicle (HEV) Emissions Inspection Exemption

-Electric Vehicle Supply Equipment (EVSE) Incentives - NV Energy
+Electric Vehicle (EV) Time-Of-Use (TOU) - NV Energy

 Laws and Regulations